-The Anticoagulation Clinic at Guttenberg Municipal Hospital has been helping patients taking anticoagulation medication, or blood thinners, for more than a decade.
+The Anticoagulation Clinic at Guttenberg Municipal Hospital & Clinics has been helping patients taking anticoagulation medication, or blood thinners, for more than a decade.
 Our goal is to help patients manage their health for better quality of life.

 Anticoagulation therapy is used for the prevention and treatment of blood clots and related medical conditions such as atrial fibrillation, deep vein thrombosis, pulmonary embolism, total joint replacement and other vascular conditions.
 These medications, while necessary for the patient’s health, can cause problems if not managed closely.
 By monitoring PT/INR levels, the clinic helps prevent hospitalizations related to clotting or bleeding.